-- In a supracervial or subtotal hysterectomy, a surgeon removes only the upper part of the uterus, keeping the cervix in place.
+- A supracervial or subtotal hysterectomy removes only the upper part of the uterus, keeping the cervix in place.

 - A total hysterectomy removes the whole uterus and cervix.

-- In a radical hysterectomy, a surgeon removes the whole uterus, tissue on the sides of the uterus, the cervix, and the top part of the vagina.
+- A radical hysterectomy removes the whole uterus, tissue on the sides of the uterus, the cervix, and the top part of the vagina.
 Radical hysterectomy is generally only done when cancer is present.

-The ovaries may also be removed -- a procedure called oophorectomy -- or may be left in place.
+The surgeon may remove the ovaries -- a procedure called oophorectomy -- or may leave them in place.
 When the tubes are removed that procedure is called salpingectomy.
-So, when the entire uterus, both tubes, and both ovaries are removed, the entire procedure is called a hysterectomy and bilateral salpingectomy-oophorectomy.
+When the entire uterus, both tubes, and both ovaries are removed, the entire procedure is called a hysterectomy and bilateral salpingectomy-oophorectomy.

 Surgical Techniques for Hysterectomy

-Surgeons use different approaches for hysterectomy, depending on the surgeon’s experience, the reason for the hysterectomy, and a woman's overall health.
+Surgeons use different approaches for hysterectomy, depending on the surgeon’s experience, the reason for the hysterectomy, and the patient's overall health.
 The hysterectomy technique will partly determine healing time and the kind of scar, if any, that remains after the operation.

 There are two approaches to surgery: a traditional or open surgery and surgery using a minimally invasive procedure or MIP.

 Open Surgery Hysterectomy

 An abdominal hysterectomy is an open surgery.
 This is the most common approach to hysterectomy, accounting for about 54% for all benign disease.

 To perform an abdominal hysterectomy, a surgeon makes a 5- to 7-inch incision, either up-and-down or side-to-side, across the belly.
 The surgeon then removes the uterus through this incision.

-Following an abdominal hysterectomy, a woman will usually spend 2-3 days in the hospital.
+Following an abdominal hysterectomy, a person will usually spend 2-3 days in the hospital.
 There is also, after healing, a visible scar at the location of the incision.

 There are several approaches that can be used for an MIP hysterectomy: